shosephiroth/Shosephiroth/README.md

 - 🤔 I’m looking for help with: ... finding more free time!
 - 💬 Ask me about: ...
 Music, unless it's a specific song or band names.
 They bounce off my brain and I can never remember.
 - 📫 How to reach me: ... https://twitter.com/mattx2k1
 - ⚡ Fun fact: ...
 Pokemon and Digimon hooked me into technlogy at a young age.
-I found ways to remake some games or characters within by changing the code.
+I found ways to remake games and characters within by changing the code.

 <!--
 **Mattx2k1/Mattx2k1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.